LODSContent/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_AK_03A_Implementing_a_Storage_Spaces_Direct_cluster_by_using_Windows_PowerShell.md

 1. On the lab VM, in the **Administrator: Windows PowerShell ISE** window, open and run the **F:\\WSLab-master\\Scripts\\3_Deploy.ps1** script to provision VMs for the Storage Spaces Direct environment.

    > **Note:** For the Telemetry Level prompt, select the default setting of None.
-The script should complete in about ten to fifteen minutes.
+The script should complete in about ten minutes.
 For the prompt to start the VMs, select **No**.
 When prompted with Press enter to continue, select **Enter**.

 1. After the script completes, in the **Administrator: Windows PowerShell ISE** window, from the **console** pane, run the following command to start the newly provisioned VMs that will host the Storage Spaces Direct environment: